edwin3v3/edwin3v3/README.md

 # 👋 About Me

 I'm a **Certified Software Engineer** & **Computer Scientist** with over **16 years of experience** spanning software development, cybersecurity research, IT operations, and technical communication.
-I have co-founded and consulted for technology ventures, built scalable systems, and led documentation, training, and digital transformation projects across diverse industries.
+I have co-founded and consulted for technology ventures, built scalable systems, and led documentation efforts, training, and digital transformation projects across diverse industries.

 My current focus is **AI-driven innovation for practical impact** — notably through an **AI-based Soil Analysis Platform** designed to help Kenyan farmers make informed crop and soil decisions.
 The project integrates data science, geospatial APIs, and machine learning to advance climate-smart agriculture.